Skip to Content

 Running a Pipeline

-Pipelines run from a study context.
-SeqDesk generates the samplesheet automatically and executes Nextflow workflows either locally or on a SLURM cluster.
+In both cases, SeqDesk prepares the package inputs automatically and executes the workflow either locally or on a SLURM cluster.

 Before running a pipeline: